-3. Creating Custom IP
+Creating Custom IP

-In this section we will be creating our own Custom IP which features the AXI-LITE interface, so that we can bridge between the Processing System (PS) and the Programmable Logic (PL).
+In this section you will be creating our own Custom IP which features an AXI-LITE interface for communication between the Processing System (PS) and the Programmable Logic (PL).
 We will then connect this IP to the PS and prepare a project file so that you can readily modify the design later.

-3.a Generating a Custom IP component
+Generating a Custom IP component

-Click on Project Settings, then ensure that the Target Language is set to VHDL (else the generated IP will be in Verilog), click OK when done.
+Open the project created in Section 2.
+Click on Project Settings, then ensure that the Target Language is set to VHDL (else the generated IP will be in Verilog).
+Click OK when done.